uvnikgupta/mlflow/README.md

 5. pip install all the required python libraries including mlflow and miniconda
 6. <code>docker pull postgres</code>
 7. <code>docker pull minio/minio</code>
-8. build the docker images for mlflow server and logreg serving using <code>docker_build.bat</code>.
+8. Build the docker images for mlflow server and logreg serving using <code>docker_build.bat</code>.
- 	* <b>Note:</b> You may have to change the IP addresses of the postgres and minio server in the docker file before building the docker files if you are running this in pure Docker environment instead of in Kubernetes
 	* The mlflow server is for the mlflow UI and logreg serving is to serve the model registered as "Staging"
+	* <b>Note:</b> If you are running this in pure Docker environment without using Kubernetes you may have to change the IP addresses of the postgres and minio server in the docker files before building them
 ### Docker environment
 1. <code>docker run -d --rm -p 5432:5432 -e POSTGRES_PASSWORD=password --name postgres postgres</code>
 	* Open pgAdmin and connect to the postgres server running in the container (host=localhost, port=5432)